 - 2 Teaspoons Ground Coriander

 - 2 Teaspoons Sugar

 - 1 Tablespoons Vegetable Oil

 - 1 (400g) Can Chopped Tomatoes

-- Peel and roughly chop the garlic, ginger and onion.
-Then place into a small food processor with 2 tablespoons of water and blitz into a loose paste.
+- Next your curry base.
+Place the chopped onion, ginger and garlic into a small food processor with 2 tablespoons of water.
+Blitz into a loose paste.

-- Heat the remaining tablespoon of oil in a pan over a medium-high heat.
-Tip in the onion mixture and fry for 5 minutes until the onions have softened and are taking on some colour.
+- Heat a tablespoon of oil in a large pan or dutch oven over a medium-high heat.
+Tip in the onion mixture and fry for 5 minutes until the onions have softened and take on some colour.

-- Once your curry mixture has simmer it should have thickened somewhat.
-Take off the heat and add the chopped greens or spinach.
-Stir until the greens have wilted.
-Then add 2/3 rds of the chopped coriander and stir again to wilt.
+- Once your curry mixture has simmer it should have thickened nicely.
+Take the pan off the heat and season to taste.
+Then add in your chopped greens and coriander.
+Stir the greens into the curry until they have just wilted.

 - Serve the curry with rice, cauliflower rice, naans or simply just on its own.